-I.E.5 Changes in Employees/Resources: The program is in need of a permanent part time staff position for aid in the class room laboratory for the safety of the student.
+The program is in need of a permanent part time staff position for aid in the class room laboratory for the safety of the student.
 This person needs to have the background and skills to aid the students in performing skills for the safety of all in the laboratory.
 This individual can also support students as a tutor for concepts and skills.
-The lack of a position was was significantly noted by the students.
+The lack of a position was significantly noted by the students.
 In order for the program to grow and maintain a good reputation the safety and quality in the lab is a must.
+These are added steps to help retain the nontraditional students.

-2017-18: With SWI funds the program has hired a person to help pilot the skills laboratory and would like to use this funding in the future to hire a permanent lab aide.
-Currently, Perkins funds are used to hire a temporary person for this position.
+2017-18: With SWI funds the program has hired a person to help pilot the skills laboratory.
+The skills lab has been well received and was liked by the accreditation visitors.
+The students like the hands on and report that the practical exams are "easier" and less stressful.
+The externship students often comment on much confidence and well prepared they feel for clinical training.
+For safety and continuity in the lab, we could use a permanent lab aide, mentor, skills lab instructor.
+Currently, Perkins funds are used to hire a temporary person for the TEA positions.
 Perkins funds for this position will be ending as this was a temporary measure.
 As noted above, the students notice a significance difference in the courses without the laboratory Allied Health Specialist.
+All three of these positions are guided to help the students develop needed laboratory skills, additional academic help and some counseling.

 SWI funding allowed us to hire a PT instructor for the skills lab and teaching the additional Immunohematology skills.
 Continued financial support is needed to be able to offer these skills to our students and meet our NAACLS accreditation.
+These students are getting additional skills help to make them better suited for the working world.